 7. FAMILY DINNERS

 How often have the greatest thoughts and ideas come to light during conversations with the family over the evening dinner?

 If you’ve ever watched the TV Series, Blue Bloods, you would have noticed the importance of family dinners.

 Four generations gathered together around the dinner table chatting together at the end of the day.

-But, the hectic pace of modern life for parents and their kids has killed that tradition off.
+But, the hectic pace and stress of modern life for parents and their kids has killed that tradition off.

 Everyone is too tired after a long day at work or school to put in the time and effort to cook dinner.

 There are also chores and homework to be done before the next day.
 So junk food or take out dinners become an easy way out.